klarna-incubator/webtraversallibrary/README.md

 ### Getting started
 See the documentation at [webtraversallibrary.readthedocs.io](https://webtraversallibrary.readthedocs.io/)!

-Also watch ["Machine Learning to Auto-Navigate Websites"](https://www.youtube.com/watch?v=X0414BC6Q2I) given at PyCon SE 2020 for an introduction.
+Also watch ["Machine Learning to Auto-Navigate Websites"](https://www.youtube.com/watch?v=X0414BC6Q2I) given at PyCon SE 2020 for an introduction and examples.

 ### General architecture